maxenglander/dometer/README.md

 The number of time-series generated or updated by a single DNS request to `dometer` is a function of the metric type and other metric options.
-For example, a Prometheus histogram metric generates a time series for the total count of collected observations, the sum of collected observations, and a time-series for each bucket in the histogram.
+For example, a Prometheus histogram metric generates one time series for the total count of collected observations, one for the sum of collected observations, and one for each each bucket.

 ## Usage

 The only supported way at present to use `dometer` is through the command-line.

-### CLI

-`dometer` is started from the command-line.

 ```
 dometer $ ./bazel-bin/dometer/cli/main